osorensen/hdme/cran-comments.md

 ## Resubmission
 This is an update which

+- Removes C++11 specification from Makevars and Makevars.win.
 - Modifies the plots in the vignette so that they are colorblind friendly.
 Thanks to André Cruz for suggesting.

 ## Test environments